What Are the New Rules for 482 Visa to Permanent Residency?

 In the past, medium-term stream migrants could apply for PR after three years of service with a sponsor employer on a 482 visa.
 However, the new rule for 482 visas to PR has changed the timeline, age limit, and occupation list, which has opened more doors but is restricted in some ways.

-Key Changes in the New Rules for 482 Visa Holders
+What are the New Rules for the 482 Visa to Permanent Residency in 2025

 When it comes to tracing the changes in the New Rules, here are some aspects to consider: